lutzhamel/popsom/joss/paper.md

 underpinnings and the straightforward visualization of computational results [@ultsch1990self].
 Self-organizing maps have been applied in virtually every scientific discipline where some sort of data exploration or analysis is necessary, e.g., [@liakos2018machine; @mathys2019single; @matic2018interpreting;
 @miller1996star].
-A number of R-packages exits that implement self-organizing maps including [@kohonen2018jss] and [@som2016R].
+A number of R-packages exist that implement self-organizing maps including [@kohonen2018jss] and [@som2016R].